 On average, it can take up to eight weeks for cortisol levels to drop back down to normal after a stressful event like moving home or getting in a car, so patience and watchfulness are vital.

 Many dogs form quick bonds once they understand their new routines and new owners, but two things can bring old feeling to a head: being alone and being out on a walk.
 We think walks are great fun and that dogs enjoy them.
 We tell ourselves that we all need exercise and that we enjoy the change of scenery.
 This is not especially true of a fearful dog.
 Every noise is a potential threat and every movement brings fear.
 And although your fearful dog might not be bonding with you easily, it does not mean that they are happy to be left on their own.
 This can set off feelings of abject panic for those left confined in a house from which they cannot escape.
 Many dogs will injure themselves in their attempts to save themselves.
+Injured dogs often require surgery, but can also be treated using something like a Wound Wear ACL dog brace, at a fraction of the price.
 Be prepared for a long journey to overcoming separation anxiety, especially if your dog is an only dog.

 If your dog is incredibly fearful, please enlist the help of a behaviouralist or your vet.
 Medication and behaviour modification can make a huge difference.
 Most dogs will make good progress with calm, patient and gentle guidance.
 Indeed, one of our most scared hounds managed to get away from her owner recently, following a scare out on a walk.
 With two frantic days of searching, we feared the worst.
 Yet one day, Illia came walking back down the road to her home.
 It is massive progress when a fearful dog will do this, although we are lucky she wasn’t hit by a car or injured in any other way.
 Many fearful dogs just disappear and are never seen again.
 That’s the sad reality of not being quite vigilant enough and thinking love is enough to cure their ills.
 For Shanna, Nutella, Jordan, Indy and many other ex-refuge dogs, sometimes they get lucky and we find them again.
 Sometimes they don’t and we are left with the sinking feeling that they have been killed in one way or another.